 The D.A.R.E.
 (Drug Abuse Resistance Education) Program began in Mississippi in 1988.
 It started out in only a few departments.
 Now there are over 125 certified officers in this state alone.
 In 2008, 67,500 students were taught various aspects of the D.A.R.E.
 Program in K – 12th grades.
 D.A.R.E. is taught in 150 departments and 350 schools statewide.

 Gone is the old-style approach to prevention in which an officer stands behind a podium and lectures students in straight rows.
-New D.A.R.E. officers are trained as “coaches” to support kids who are using research-based refusal strategies in high-stakes peer-pressure environments.
-New D.A.R.E. students are getting to see for themselves — via stunning multimedia — tangible proof of how substances diminish mental activity, emotions, coordination and movement.
+D.A.R.E. officers are now trained as “coaches” to support kids who are using research-based refusal strategies in high-stakes peer-pressure environments.
+D.A.R.E. students are now getting to see for themselves — via stunning multimedia — tangible proof of how substances diminish mental activity, emotions, coordination and movement.

 With research showing that adolescents, in particular, need to be involved in the learning process, experts shifted the focus in the D.A.R.E. curriculum to include officer-facilitated work, discussion groups, and role-playing sessions.
 D.A.R.E. is now about giving kids the skills and information they need to make good life choices.

 This year millions of school children around the world will benefit from D.A.R.E.
 (Drug Abuse Resistance Education), the highly acclaimed program that gives kids the skills they need to avoid involvement in drugs, gangs, and violence.